openfheorg/awesome-openfhe/README.md

 # Awesome OpenFHE

-A curated list of tools, products, tutorials, applications, publications, and other resources related to OpenFHE.
+A curated list of amazing tools, products, tutorials, applications, publications, and other resources related to OpenFHE.

 ## Table of Contents